No. 454 Squadron RAAF

-No. 454 Squadron was a unit of the Royal Australian Air Force (RAAF) that served during World War II.
-The squadron was raised in Australia under the Empire Air Training Scheme in mid-1941, but was disbanded shortly afterwards.
+No. 454 Squadron was a unit of the Royal Australian Air Force (RAAF) that served during the Second World War.
+The squadron was raised in Australia under the Empire Air Training Scheme in mid-1941 but was disbanded shortly afterwards.
 It was re-formed later in 1941 from mainly British personnel and subsequently took part in the fighting in the Mediterranean and Middle East theatre before being disbanded in August 1945.

 History

 Formation

-Raised under the Article XV provisions of the Empire Air Training Scheme, No. 454 Squadron came into existence at Williamtown in New South Wales on 23 May 1941.
-Upon formation, the squadron was intended for service in Europe with the Royal Air Force, but it disbanded shortly afterwards on 11 July, and its personnel posted to various other squadrons including Nos.
-456, 457 and 458 Squadrons.
+Raised under the Article XV provisions of the Empire Air Training Scheme, 454 Squadron came into existence at Williamtown in New South Wales on 23 May 1941.
+The squadron was intended for service in Europe with the Royal Air Force but it disbanded shortly afterwards on 11 July, and its personnel posted to various other squadrons including 456, 457 and 458 squadrons.

 Middle East

-On 2 April 1942, No. 454 Squadron was re-raised at Blackpool in the United Kingdom in a reconnaissance/light-bomber role, from RAF personnel.
+On 2 April 1942, 454 Squadron was re-raised at Blackpool in the United Kingdom in a reconnaissance/light-bomber role, from RAF personnel.
 Two months later, the squadron was transferred to Egypt, where the ground crews were sent to RAF Aqir to service aircraft from other squadrons; they moved to the Suez shortly after this.
 In late September, the squadron received aircrew and concentrated at Aqir again.
 It proceeded to Iraq where it was equipped with Bristol Blenheims.
 During this time the squadron was based at Qaiyara, and was employed in a training role, providing Blenheim refresher training for crews from other RAF squadrons.
 In October, Wing Commander Ian Campbell took command.

 Early in 1943, the squadron moved to Gianaclis, near Alexandria, where it was re-equipped with Martin Baltimores.
-In February, it became part of RAF Middle East Command's 201 Group, based at LG.91 RAF El Amiriya in Egypt, and was re-roled as a maritime patrol squadron.
-Operating in the Mediterranean Theatre for a period of almost a year and a half, No. 454 Squadron attacked targets in Greece and Crete, concentrating on anti-submarine patrols and striking merchant shipping, operating from a number of different locations including Amiriya, LG.143/Gambut III, RAF St Jean and Berka III.
+In February, it became part of 201 Group, RAF Middle East Command based at LG.91 RAF El Amiriya in Egypt, and became a maritime patrol squadron.
+Operating in the Mediterranean Theatre for a period of about a year and a half, 454 Squadron attacked targets in Greece and Crete, concentrating on anti-submarine patrols and striking merchant shipping, operating from bases including Amiriya, LG.143/Gambut III, RAF St Jean and Berka III.

-While many of its personnel during this period came from countries other than Australia, from April 1944 onwards, the squadron's commanding officers were RAAF personnel, beginning with Wing Commander M. J. "Mike" Moore.
+While many of its personnel during this period came from countries other than Australia, from April 1944, the squadron's commanding officers were RAAF personnel, beginning with Wing Commander M. J. "Mike" Moore.